The Marina District San Diego is a great place to visit if you are planning a vacation to San Diego.

 The Gaslamp Quarter is located very close to the Marina District San Diego.
-It is a area full of shopping and eating.
+It is an area full of shopping and eating.
 The nightlife in this area invites a younger crowd.
 There is a theater and comedy clubs located here.

-Marina District Tours
+Marina District San Diego Tours

 San Diego Harbor Cruise

-In the Marina District San Diego you can get a Harbor Cruise tour.
+In the Marina District San Diego, you can get a Harbor Cruise tour.
 It is a relaxing way to spend some time on the water.

 San Diego Speed Boat Tour

 Another way to speed some time on the water is a Speedboat Tour.
 This is a fun exciting way to see the Marina District San Diego from the water.

 San Diego Guided Tour with Harbor Cruise

 If you are interested in seeing it all but really want a local to guide you throughout the city this Guided San Diego Tour will give you both a harbor tour plus a look around the city.

 The San Diego Go Card is a great option if you are planning on visiting lots of sites.
 It will save you money overall!
 It does include the USS Midway!